 Tata Motors, the biggest automotive manufacturer in India has launched the Tata Nexon electric SUV.
 Mahindra Electric, another leading Indian automotive manufacturer, has also launched a number of plug-in electric vehicles (EVs), to include, the Mahindra eVerito electric car, Mahindra eSupro electric van and Mahindra e2o Plus compact electric car.
 International manufacturers, like UK based MG Motors, have also launched the MG ZS electric SUV in India.
 Also available are the all-electric Jaguar I-PACE SUV and the Hyundai Kona electric SUV.

-For those keen on an overview of the types of electric vehicles (EVs), simply scroll down to the end of the article.
+For those keen on an overview of the global electric vehicle (EV) market, simply scroll down to the end of the article.

 Electric Cars: The Basics

 For those of you new to zero-emission electric driving, we recommend a read of the following articles: